19hours/sg-statutes/Acts/Income Tax Act.md

 (6) In determining the income of an approved container investment enterprise from the leasing of any container or intermodal equipment —

-(a) the allowances under section 19, 19A, 20, 21, 22 or 23 shall be taken into account notwithstanding that no claim for such allowances has been made;
+(a) the allowances under section 19, 19A, 20, 21, 22 or 23 (other than allowances made to the lessee under regulations made under section 10D) shall be taken into account notwithstanding that no claim for such allowances has been made;

+[Act 2 of 2016 wef 24/02/2015]

-(b) the allowances under section 19, 19A, 20, 21, 22 or 23 in respect of finance leasing in any year of assessment shall be deducted against the income from such leasing for that year of assessment, and any balance of the allowances shall not, subject to paragraph (c), be available as a deduction against any other income or be available for transfer under section 37C;
+(b) the allowances under section 19, 19A, 20, 21, 22 or 23 (other than allowances made to the lessee under regulations made under section 10D) in respect of finance leasing in any year of assessment shall be deducted against the income from such leasing for that year of assessment, and any balance of the allowances shall not, subject to paragraph (c), be available as a deduction against any other income or be available for transfer under section 37C;

+[Act 2 of 2016 wef 24/02/2015]

 (c) where the approved container investment enterprise ceases to derive income from finance leasing in the basis period for any year of assessment, any balance of the allowances in respect of finance leasing after the deduction against the income from such leasing shall be available as a deduction against any other income for that year of assessment and for any subsequent year of assessment in accordance with section 23; and